Kalita (caste)

-Kalita is an ethnic group or a caste of Hindus belonging to the state of Assam in North East India.
+Kalita is an ethnic group or a caste of Assamese Hindus belonging to the state of Assam in North East India.
 Kalita is a forward caste and belongs to General or Unreserved category.
-Kalita represents a category in the tribe-caste continuum of Assamese society that is placed between the Keot on one side and Kayastha, Ganak and Brahmin on the other.
+Kalita represents a category in the tribe-caste continuum of Assamese society that is placed between the Keot on one side and Ganak and Brahmin on the other.
 According to historians like S.L.Barua, Kalitas started migrating from North and East India to Assam during the 11th century rule of Dharmapal.

 Origin

 Legendary origins

 According to the Purana tradition, the Kalitas are considered as pure Aryan, though this is not accepted as absolute truth.
-Though the Aryan descent theories endorse the arrival of the Kalitas "before the rise of the existing professional castes", the Kalitas generally claim to belong to the Kshatriya caste, and call themselves kulalupta, kula meaning caste and lupta meaning gone ("lost caste") in the context of the legend that the Kalitas "were Ksatriyas who fled from the wrath of Parasurama who was determined to exterminate the Ksatriya and later concealed themselves in the forest of Assam.
+Though the Aryan descent theories endorse the arrival of the Kalitas "before the rise of the existing professional castes", the Kalitas generally claim to belong to the Kshatriya caste, and call themselves kulalupta, kula meaning caste and lupta meaning gone (lost caste) in the context of the legend that the Kalitas "were Ksatriyas who fled from the wrath of Parasurama who was determined to exterminate the Ksatriya and later concealed themselves in the forest of Assam.